Blackboards, The Sex Pistols, Britpop, Diana, Sgt. Pepper and me

 Not a word was spoken, in our exceptionally tight little space.

 Now he’s a rugby player, I’m six foot one.
 He doesn’t know I’m Scottish.
 He doesn’t know, I know who he is.
-A little impasse begins.
+(It’s central London, everyone is from everywhere) A little impasse begins.
 He begins to encroach into my space, I find myself getting a bit bigger, also filling more space.
 He kicks my tool box he probably hasn’t noticed under the table.
 I kick it back again.
 We both know we are doing it.
 Behaving like a child.
 He started it.

 Then the boards were done and I had to go.
 To be fair, what actually happened was, the wine and conversation kicked in at his table and he got distracted.
 Only after I’d won though.